 For the last two decades nearly, Ben has lived and worked all over the world, mainly within great ape conservation – spending several years in East Africa developing and managing a leading chimpanzee conservation field site for the renowned chimpanzee scientist Dr Jane Goodall, where among other things, was responsible for habituating wild chimps.
 He has also worked extensively across South East Asia for an orangutan conservation charity, has researched animal artefacts from Imperial Chinese tombs, worked with marine life in Madagascar and studied introduced monkeys throughout the Caribbean.
 He has also repeatedly travelled to the Arctic archipelago of Svalbard, where he has helped lead wildlife watching tours.
 Ben is an accomplished public speaker and has spoken at a range of conferences, public debates and science festivals, including the Cheltenham Science Festival,Norwich Science Festival, at the Kruger Cowne Breakfast Cluband for TEDx.
 He also writes science-based articles for The Guardian, theBBC Wildlife Magazine and online articles forThe Conversation.

 Ben grew up on coastal Norfolk and still likes nothing better than to get out on the beaches there to see which species (both dead and alive) he can find.
-He now lives in Bristol where despite not being allowed pets in his flat, he lives with Lola, an articulated howler monkey skeleton.
+He now lives in Bristol where despite not having any pets, he lives with Lola, an articulated howler monkey skeleton.